pgmpy/causalgraphs/README.md

 # CausalGraphs

 A cross-language library for working with causal graphs (DAGs) in Rust, Python, and WebAssembly.
+This is still an experimental package.

 ## Structure